National College Opportunity Grant

 National College offers an institutional work-study program which provides employment opportunities for students to help finance their educations.
 Whenever possible, work study employment is designed to improve students' business skills and to provide experience for the business specialization in which they are enrolled.

 Any student who enrolls in the payment plan will have the option to make three payments each term.
 The first will be made on or before the first day of class, the second will be made on or before the 1st of the next month, and the final will be made on or before the 1st of the 3rd month.
-In addition, if payments are current and paid on-time, students can get books at no cost for some or all of their classes.
-A student services representative at a local campus can determine how many books a student may get at no cost (books at no cost are not available at Tennessee campuses).

 This program was established for undergraduate students who have not completed a first baccalaureate degree.
 Eligibility is determined according to a formula established by the federal government.
 Eligible students who attend less than full-time may also be eligible to receive a reduced award.

 The Federal Supplemental Educational Opportunity Grant (FSEOG) program is for undergraduates with exceptional financial need.
 Pell Grant recipients with the lowest expected family contributions (EFCs) will be considered first for a FSEOG.
 Just like Pell Grants, the FSEOG does not have to be repaid.
 For more information, visit the Federal Supplemental Educational Opportunity Grant website.

 Federal Work Study Program

 This program provides part-time employment for students with financial need.
 Jobs may be provided on or off campus, with work schedules determined by the employer.
 Work schedules may not conflict with students' class schedules.
 Employment under this program is dependent on the availability of federal funds.

 Direct Subsided & Unsubsidized Loans